"SILVA" with a waist width exceeding 130mm is a hot topic | BLASTRACK

 The brand's first full rocker, "SILVA"

-The "SILVA" was a hot topic at the exhibition held in Yokohama in February.
+The "SILVA" was the talk of the town at the exhibition held in Yokohama in February.

-With its ultra-wide shape of 148-132-139, the first impression you get is that it's a ski specialized for powder.
-So, first, please take a look at the video.
+With its ultra-wide 148-132-139 shape, the first impression you get is that it's a ski specifically designed for powder.
+So, first, take a look at the video.

 These skis were born after extensive testing aimed at combining buoyancy, speed, maneuverability, and stability.
 Despite their extra-wide waist, they offer easy maneuverability in powder.
 They also offer the lightweight and maneuverability essential for pursuing the joy of freeriding.
 Despite this shape, they weigh just 1920g (half a pair), less than 2kg for a 181cm ski